 You then need to decide how or where you want to invest your funds.

-If you’re unsure, think about engaging with a financial planner.
-They will be able assess your financial situation and can help you with things like asset allocation and diversification.
+If you’re unsure, think about engaging with a financial planner to discuss how to start a share portfolio.
+They will be able to assess your financial situation and can help you with things like asset allocation and diversification.
 That means how much of your money you put in each asset class, like shares and bonds, and how much you invest locally versus overseas.

 They do this by understanding what type of risk appetite you have and how you might react to certain adverse scenarios.

 However, keep in mind if you’re starting out with a relatively small sum of a few thousand dollars and a modest monthly saving plan, don’t expect much in the way of service from the financial planning network.
 They won’t be too interested in securing your business.

 Assuming you want to do it yourself, you need to decide on what type of investments you want in your portfolio.